blockchain-unica/blockapi/README.md

 The blockchains currently supported are Bitcoin and Ethereum.
 The DBMS currently supported are MongoDB and MySQL.

-The library is dicussed in [A general framework for Bitcoin analytics](https://arxiv.org/pdf/1707.01021.pdf) (an updated version is coming soon).
+The library is dicussed in [A general framework for blockchain analytics](https://arxiv.org/pdf/1707.01021.pdf).

 More material is available in the [project page](http://blockchain.unica.it/projects/blockchain-analytics/).